 From time to time, you may find that your blog is in a bit of a slump, examples being a decrease in readers or technical aspects, such as website performance.
 Figuring out how to recover things pick your blog up from the canvas can seem like a struggle.
-But checking out these tips — from updating your web hosting services to creating seasonal content — is the perfect place for you to start.
+But checking out these tips — from updating your web hosting services to something like GoDaddy or WP Engine (makeawebsitehub reviewed WP Engine and you can read the full review here) to creating seasonal content — is the perfect place for you to start.

 As a blogger, you’ll experience highs, lows, inspirational moments and, unfortunately, the occasional slump.
 When the latter happens, it’s important to not worry.
 It happens to every blogger at some point, so you shouldn’t dwell on it.